Transitional Conditional Independence: Comparison to Other Notions of Conditional Independence

 Then for each $t \in \Phi^{-1}(\phi)$ and $B \in \Bcal_\Ycal$ and $C \in \Bcal_\Zcal$ we get:

 Since this is the defining equation for the conditional expectation we get the claim:

 \end{proof} \end{Lem}

-\begin{Rem} So transitional conditional independence is the stronger notion and implies extended conditional independence, but it works for all transitional random variables, not just of the restricted type in Definition \ref{def:ext-ci}.
-Furthermore and in contrast to extended conditional independence, transitional conditional independence satisfies all the (asymmetric) separoid rules, Theorem \ref{thm:separoid_axioms-tci}, for all measurable spaces, except Left Weak Union and $T$-Restricted Right Redundancy, which hold when one can ensure the existence of regular conditional Markov kernels, e.g.\ on standard measurable spaces, see Theorem \ref{thm-regular-conditional-Markov-kernel}.
-This makes transitional conditional independence a better fit for the use in graphical models, see, for instance, the global Markov property, Theorem \ref{thm-gmp-mI-CBN}.
-Note that both notions only have a restricted direct relation to variation conditional independence, see Theorem \ref{thm:variation-ci} and \cite{CD17,CD17-supp}.
-A formal analogy between variation conditional independence and transitional conditional independence was discussed in Remark \ref{rem:supp:var-tci} and Example \ref{eg:supp:var-tci}. \end{Rem}
+\begin{Rem} So transitional conditional independence is the stronger notion and implies extended conditional independence, but it works for all transitional random variables, not just of the restricted type in \Cref{def:ext-ci}.
+Furthermore and in contrast to extended conditional independence, transitional conditional independence satisfies all the (asymmetric) separoid rules, \Cref{thm:separoid_axioms-tci}, for all measurable spaces, except Left Weak Union, $T$-Restricted Right Redundancy and $T$-Restricted Symmetry, which hold when one can ensure the existence of conditional Markov kernels, e.g.\ on standard measurable spaces, see \Cref{thm-regular-conditional-Markov-kernel}.
+This makes transitional conditional independence a better fit for the use in graphical models, see, for instance, the global Markov property, \Cref{thm-gmp-mI-CBN}.
+Note that both notions only have a restricted direct relation to variation conditional independence, see \Cref{thm:variation-ci} and \cite{CD17,CD17-supp}.
+A formal analogy between variation conditional independence and transitional conditional independence was discussed in \Cref{rem:supp:var-tci} and \Cref{eg:supp:var-tci}. \end{Rem}